800-787-7667 or 800 PUP-POOP

 Toilet Training Steps

 House training a puppy takes a great deal of patience, commitment, and determination.
-It might involve a few accidents and carpet stains, but it’ll save you a lot of heartache in the long run.
+It might involve a few accidents and carpet or couch stains, but it’ll save you a lot of heartache in the long run.

 The key to toilet training lies in consistency.
 It’s important to maintain a schedule and routine so that your canine companion can quickly learn what constitutes a potty area and what doesn’t.